 How far we've come and how lucky we are!
 We have not only the freedom to seek treatment on our own, but access to this medicine that has such gentle yet effective power.
 Just as Tán treated women for menstrual disorders and postpartum care as well as numbness of the hands and muscle atrophy, acupuncture is a medical system that considers the entire body and mind.

 I would not say that this would be a page-turner for those who are not acupuncturists or possibly Chinese history scholars as the majority of the book is made up of specific case details (especially versions of herbal formulas and analyses of these).
-However, I would be happy to bring this book into either my San Francisco or Albany clinic so you can flip through it before or after a treatment.
+However, you can flip through it before or after a treatment.
 The introductory chapters (excerpted above) are illuminating.